mukadderceyhan/RPI-Compute-Module/cm-emmc-flashing-install-backup.md

 - Exit the Win32DiskImager and eject the Compute Module eMMC.

 ## Bonus: enabling ssh
 As of the November 2016 release, Raspbian has the SSH server disabled by default.
 You will have to enable it manually.
-This can be done during setup using `raspi-config`.
+This can be done [during setup](raspbian-lite-setup.md) using `raspi-config`.

 But, there is a shortcut:![huaji](huaji.png)

-Before ejecting the Compute Module eMMC, place a file named 'ssh', without any extension, onto the eMMC.
+***Before ejecting the Compute Module eMMC, create a file named 'ssh', without any extension, onto the eMMC.***

 ---